yahya14/misc/Nintendo Switch VPN Guide for Matchmaking/readme.md

-# Nintendo Switch VPN Guide for Matchmaking
+Aw# Nintendo Switch VPN Guide for Matchmaking

 So we finally have a nice guide on the internet that can help you connect your switch on a VPN network.
 The biggest advantage to VPN is the ability to change regional matchmaking in a game, and the perfect example of this is to join **Japanese lobbies** in Splatoon 2!